Days of the Week in Chinese: The Standard, Modern and Colloquial Forms, Plus Sample Dialogues

 Read on to find out all of the different ways you can say the days of the week in Chinese, as well as how to talk about appointments, weekly activities, plans and more.

-- Useful Chinese Vocabulary About Time
+- Vocabulary for Talking About Days

 - How to Use the Days of the Week in Chinese: Example Dialogues